TITLE 13 INSURANCE

 FOR REPLACEMENT OF INDIVIDUAL PLAN COVERAGE:

-plan or a plan sold through an association or group described in Paragraphs (2)
+for an individual plan or a plan sold through an association or group described

-requested will replace any other plan subject to this rule.
+whether the insurance requested will replace any other plan subject to this

 B. Notice requirement.